caped-doshi/cryptoquantengine/README.md

-# CryptoQuantLab
+# CryptoQuantEngine

 ## High-Frequency Level 2 Trading Backtesting Engine

-**CryptoQuantLab** is a high-performance C++ framework for backtesting high-frequency trading (HFT) strategies on Level 2 crypto market data.
+**CryptoQuantEngine** is a high-performance C++ framework for backtesting high-frequency trading (HFT) strategies on Level 2 crypto market data.
 It supports full order book reconstruction, queue position tracking, and realistic order matching with configurable latency models.
 This engine is designed for research and development of market-making, liquidity-taking, and latency-sensitive strategies on orderbook data.

 ---